GuidanceMantras/GuidanceMantras/README.md

 ### How to learn new language mainly English
 - Keep a book and start learning english grammer for 30 minutes each day here on youtube https://www.youtube.com/@engvidRebecca
 - Watch each grammmer topic and spend one week on that grammer topic to improve/gain knowledge about the grammer topic
-- Write at-least 20-30 examples on each grammer topic.
+- Write at-least 20-30  different examples on each grammer topic.

 - Improve your english writing and keep a book and Write one page about the topic each day.
 For an example, topics such as Environment, earth, science, technology and so on.
 First read about the topic on Google/internet and wrtie about the topic in a book
 - While writing about the topic, use all kinds of grammer